clangupc/clangupc.github.io/clang-upc_/index.md

 it is also possible to construct such a directory from sources obtained using `git`.

-The development of CUPC is spread over three git repositories, with two of them having distinct branches for the CUPC2C and CUPC products.
+The development of CUPC is spread over two git repositories, each having distinct branches for the CUPC2C and CUPC products.
 Therefore, you should use the following steps to ensure a complete and consistent source tree.
 With appropriate substitutions for `[SRCDIR]` and `[BRANCH]` (see below):

 ```
 $ git clone -b [BRANCH] https://github.com/clangupc/llvm-upc  [SRCDIR]